“Out — out are the lights — out all!

-My high school English teacher would be impressed not only at the thought but that I even remember who Poe is.
+My high school English teacher would be impressed not only at the thought, but that I even remember who Poe is.
 He had always tossed off quotes, but usually didn’t remember who had written or said it originally.
 It was amazing really how the mind could jump to total unimportant things while in a tight situation he thought not for the first time.
 Or maybe it was just him.

-“where is your house” he asked steph who was shaking in the passenger seat.
-They were passing thru a residential area at the moment, and it looked normal here. except for all the people loading cars as they prepared to leave.
+“Where is your house, ” he asked Steph who was shaking in the passenger seat.
+They were passing thru a residential area at the moment, and it looked normal here.
+Except for all the people loading cars as they prepared to leave.

 “ North by riverside mall” she replied.

-“ Do you have a phone “ he asked and frowned as she shook her head.
+“ Do you have a phone?“ He asked and frowned as she shook her head.
 Who doesn’t get their kids a cell phone for emergencies? “ Where does he work” Jared asked, absently wondering if any of these people would survive this.

-“ Downtown” she replied her voice almost breaking.
+“ Downtown” she replied, her voice almost breaking.

 Downtown was out of the question since the radio had just stated that downtown was off limits due to riots.
-Riots my ass, they are eating people, He thought grimly. then made up his mind right then.
+Riots my ass, they are eating people, He thought grimly.
+Then made up his mind right then.
 He would take her to her house.
 If no one was there he would leave a note with his address explaining how she had come to be with him and get her to sign it as well.

-Jared didn’t like it but there was no way he was going to leave a teen age girl alone in a home with zombies running around waiting for parents that might already be dead.
-No he would wait as long as he could then take her home with him if her parents didnt show.
+Jared didn’t like it, but there was no way he was going to leave a teenage girl alone in a home with zombies running around waiting for parents that might already be dead.
+No, he would wait as long as he could then take her home with him if her parents didn’t show.

-It took almost an hour to wind his way thru back roads to reach the area near the mall.
+It took almost an hour to wind his way through back roads to reach the area near the mall.
 At one point he had to get on a feeder road and was surprised it was clear.
 What He didn’t want to do was get close to the mall, god knew what kind of chaos he would find there.
 And unlike the movies, holing up in a mall was not the brightest idea in the world.

-Steph, remained quiet except to when she told him when and which way to turn.
+Steph, remained quiet except for when she told him when and which way to turn.
 She sat staring out the window watching as people fled the area, Fear tearing her apart after she was unable to get either of her parents on the phone.
 He felt for her, she should never have had to see the things she saw today.
 Society wasn’t just dying, Innocence was being strangled out of the world.
 And that was something he would forever hate.

-Finally, Jared turned down a tree-lined street passing neatly kept homes.
-Most the homes had wrap around porches, expensive manicured lawns and well kept flowerbeds.
+Finally, Jared turned down a tree-lined street, passing neatly kept homes.
+Most the homes had wrap around porches, expensive manicured lawns and well kept flower beds.
 With the occasional decorative fountain splashing merrily in counterpoint to the fear he saw on every face they passed.

 People were rushing to load their Vehicles with supplies as they prepared to leave.
 At one home, a rail thin man stood guard on his porch with a shotgun while his wife and children packed supplies into the Mini van in the driveway.

-“ there that’s it” Steph said suddenly, pointing to a restored queen anne Victorian, huge old oaks kept the manicured lawn in the shade and a huge new RV sat in the drive way.
+“ There, that’s it” Steph said suddenly, pointing to a restored Queen Anne Victorian, huge old oaks kept the manicured lawn in the shade and a huge new RV sat in the driveway.
 But no other vehicle was in sight.